EOSIO/eosio-explorer/docs/guides/permissions/update_account.md

 After checking which account you want to update, click the "EDIT" button corresponding to that account.

+:warning: - The default `eosio` account created when initializing the blockchain using our tool cannot be edited.

 ## Updating Keys

 For instance, let us assume you want to update an account with the name `dragonfruit`.
 You would click the "EDIT" button corresponding to the `dragonfruit` account, which would take you to this panel: